andrewmcdan/Survival-Guide/book/part-09-power-light-and-electronics/01-battery-basics.md

 ## Estimating Runtime
 Runtime (h) ≈ capacity (mAh) ÷ draw (mA).
 Duty cycle extends life: a headlamp at 200 mA with a 3,000 mAh 18650 runs ~15 h at 100% on—more at lower modes and intermittent use.

+## Safety Notes (Li‑ion)
+- Use reputable cells and chargers; avoid damaged wraps; store spares in cases, not loose with metal.
+- Don’t fully discharge Li‑ion regularly; store long‑term at ~40–60% in a cool place.

 ☑️ Checklist — Power Planning
 - Inventory devices and cell types (AA/AAA/18650/USB‑C)